 Bollinger band trading is really popular.
-In fact, many traders consider the market to be overbought the more price moves towards the upper band and oversold as price moves to the lower band.
+Many traders consider the market overbought as the price moves toward the upper band and oversold as the price moves to the lower band.

-You can even look at the bollinger bands as a price channel that stocks trade inside.
+You can even look at the Bollinger bands as a price channel that stocks trade inside.
 Price channels are used to see movement within a trend.
-In other words, price channels are basically trend lines within trend lines.
+In other words, price channels are trend lines within trend lines.

 If that seems confusing, it’s like drawing your trend lines to see what direction a price is trading.
-Then you can add the bollinger band technique to see how price is trading within the trend lines you’ve drawn.
+Then, you can add the Bollinger band technique to see how the price trades within the trend lines you’ve drawn.

-Bollinger band trading is on the the most commonly used and useful strategies out there.
+Bollinger band trading is among the most commonly used and useful strategies.
 Traders use the bands as buy and sell signals for volatility.

-Using the bands for momentum trading allows you to capitalize on move out of the bands as well as upcoming momentum.
-This can be a really useful strategy is you’re day trading options for income.
+Using the bands for momentum trading allows you to capitalize on the move out of the bands and upcoming momentum.
+This can be a really useful strategy when you’re day trading options.

-If you're using penny stock trading strategies then you definitely want to get in on the volatility.
-There are a couple strategies such as the squeeze and breakouts where the bands are primarily used.
+You want to get in on the volatility if you’re using penny stock strategies.
+There are a couple of strategies, such as the squeeze and breakouts, where the bands are primarily used.

 The opposite is also true.
 The more the bands widen, the greater the chance of volatility decreasing.
 As a result, traders view this as a sell signal.

-However, the squeeze isn’t actually a buy or sell signal.
-Instead it’s a guide.
+However, the squeeze isn’t a buy or sell signal.
+Instead, it’s a guide.
 The bands aren’t telling you when a move is going to happen.
-If you’ve traded for any period of time, you know there's no crystal ball that lets you know what a stock still do.
+If you’ve traded for any period, you know no crystal ball lets you know what a stock still does.

-If you use them in your trading, you’ll notice that 90% of the action takes place within the bands.
+If you use them in trading, you’ll notice that 90% of the action occurs within the bands.
 Any breakout, whether above or below, is a pretty big deal.

-In fact, there are traders who primarily trade bollinger band breakouts.
-However, just because price breaks out of the bands doesn’t mean it’s a buy or sell signal.
+Some traders primarily trade Bollinger band breakouts.
+However, just because the price breaks out of the bands doesn’t mean it’s a buy or sell signal.

-That’s a mistake a lot of people can make when trading with bollinger bands.
-Just because price breaks out, doesn’t mean that it's going to continue in that direction.
+That’s a mistake many people can make when trading with Bollinger bands.
+Just because the price breaks out doesn’t mean it will continue in that direction.

 Bollinger bands aren’t a trading strategy that can be used alone.
-You need some other indicators to confirm moves.
-RSI and MACD as well as moving average lines can and should be used.
+It would be best if you had some other indicators to confirm moves.
+RSI and MACD, as well as moving average lines, can and should be used.

 Bollinger bands were created to find opportunities and give you a higher probability of success.
-In order to use them correctly, you have to add a couple other indicators.
-Then you can scalp trades within the bands as well.
+To use them correctly, you must add several other indicators.
+Then, you can scalp trades within the bands as well.